rodolfodpk/go-crablet/docs/concurrency-control-quickref.md

 ## Fail-Fast Semaphore Pattern

-The DCB library uses a **fail-fast semaphore** to limit concurrent projections and protect system resources.
+This library uses a **fail-fast semaphore** to limit concurrent projections and protect system resources.

 ### Key Concepts